Lenovo Laptop

 Remove the old glue from the heat sink.

-Remove the old glues from the processor.
+Remove the old glue from the processor.

-Apply for new glues on the processor.
+Apply new glue to the processor.

 In this step, I will remove the Lenovo Thinkpad T430 screen.